hashgraph/hedera-services/docs/scheduled-transactions/spec.md

   Key adminKey // (optional) The Key which is able to delete the Scheduled Transaction (if tx is not already executed) AccountID payer // (optional) The account which is going to pay for the execution of the Scheduled TX.
 If not populated, the scheduling account is charged for the execution of the scheduled TX
-  SignatureMap sigMap // (optional) Signatures that could be provided (similarly to how signatures are provided in ScheduleSign operation) on Scheduled Transaction creation
+  SignatureMap sigMap // (optional) Signatures that could be provided (similarly to how signatures are provided in ScheduleSign operation) on Scheduled Transaction creation bytes memo // (optional) // Short publicly visible memo about the scheduled transaction.
+Max length 100 bytes.
+No guarantee of uniqueness.
 }
 ```